bell-kevin/chap10pursuePHP/README.md

 PHP and MySQL for Dynamic Web Sites: Visual QuickPro Guide (5th Edition) Written by Larry Ullman

-Contributor: ChatGPT bot from company OpenAI
+Contributor: ChatGPT, a chatBot from company OpenAI

 Complete the following from the chapter's Pursue section, page 336: